The best online high schools for flexible learning

 Join online clubs and activities

-When selecting an online program, prioritize those that offer a diverse range of clubs and extracurricular activities.
+When selecting an online program, prioritize those that offer a wide range of clubs and extracurricular activities.
 This variety ensures you have ample opportunities for social engagement, allowing you to connect with people who share your interests.

 Whether your passion lies in video games, art or another hobby, participating in these groups can help you form close friendships and enhance your social skills.
 By choosing a program that supports your interests, you’ll find it easier to build a group of close friends and develop your social skills.